Olympus-HPC/Mneme/docs/usage/artifacts.md

 forms the foundation for replay, verification, and performance experimentation.

-The prologue and epilogue files contain serialized descriptors of GPU memory contents and associated metadata, including the number of memory regions, their sizes, and kernel argument mappings.
+The prologue file contains a full serialized snapshot of GPU memory, global variables, metadata, and kernel argument mappings.
+New epilogue files are stored as binary diffs against the matching prologue: they contain descriptors for the recorded globals and memory regions plus the changed byte ranges needed to reconstruct the post-kernel state.

+Replay supplies both paths explicitly.
+The epilogue diff does not embed the prologue path, so moving or copying a recording only needs to keep the JSON `Prologue` and `Epilogue` fields pointing at the relocated files.
+Legacy full epilogue snapshots remain readable.

 ### Blob annotation metadata